-Flow State is a new interactive digital video sculpture commissioned by the Francis Crick Institute in London.
+Flow State was an interactive digital video sculpture commissioned by the Francis Crick Institute in London.

-The installation explores the work of the Francis Crick Institute, a place dedicated to understanding the fundamental biology underlying health and disease.
-The artist has created this stunning digital artwork by juxtaposing and overlaying hundreds of film clips collected through unprecedented access to the landmark building, the scientists and the research taking place inside.
+The installation explored the work of the Francis Crick Institute, a place dedicated to understanding the fundamental biology underlying health and disease.
+Alex May created this stunning digital artwork by juxtaposing and overlaying hundreds of film clips collected through unprecedented access to the landmark building, the scientists and the research taking place inside.

 The title refers to the creative process at the heart of both artistic and scientific creativity and alludes to the flow of genetic information in molecular biology.
 In May’s own work he frequently describes entering a flow state when he edits and layers film or writes the bespoke software he uses to create his artworks.
 Similarly, scientists describe entering flow states as they perform repetitive, rhythmic tasks in the laboratory.
 The work explores the similarities between artistic and scientific creativity.